-- other areas of telecommunications by the Washington Utilities and Transportation Commission.
+- 7. We support regulatory oversight of wireless communications as well as other areas of telecommunications by the Washington Utilities and Transportation Commission.
 (2021) - 8.
 We oppose any telecommunication rate increase which creates two-tiered urban and rural rate classes and unfairly increases rural rates higher than urban rates. - 9.
-We support competition between all telecommunication service providers that will assure reasonable rates, universal service, and infrastructure modernization. - 10.
-We support legislation and regulatory oversight to assure open access to telecommunication services nationwide, including geographic rate averaging and the Universal Service Fund, which helps rural companies to serve high-cost areas through support derived from long distance companies.

-11. We support development of broadband telecommunication

-technology in all rural areas of the state.
+We support competition between all telecommunication service providers that will assure reasonable rates, universal service, and infrastructure modernization.

+10. We support legislation regulatory oversight to assure open access to telecommunication services nationwide, including geographic rate averaging and the Universal Service Fund, which helps rural companies to serve high-cost areas through support derived from long distance companies.
+11. We support the development of broadband telecommunication technology in all rural areas of the state.
 We feel that local membercontrolled cooperatives could be the best vehicle for providing broadband services for rural residents.
 (2007)